Authentication

 You are now ready to open your first SSH session to mc2 - Simply double-click the mc2 session in the Saved Sessions list, or select the session and hit the Open button.

-On the first connection, you will be asked whether you trust and want to continue connecting to mc2.ua.pt (which SSH does not recognise yet).
+On the first connection, you will be asked whether you trust and want to continue connecting to mc2.ua.pt (which SSH does not recognize yet).
 Read the first paragraphs of Step 3 First login to mc2 and follow the instructions about how to answer this question.

-4. Setup a strong password
+3.2.
+Setup a strong password

 Passwords on mc2 have to comply with a few quality requirements:

-• No more that 6 characters of an old password are allowed on a new one (if you are renewing your credentials);
+• No more that 4 characters of an old password are allowed on a new one (if you are renewing your credentials);

 • They should have at least 12 characters;